Timothy Dalton

 Young Timothy Dalton in 'The Lion in Winter'

-According to Timothy, what drew him to the set was the opportunity to work with the great actor he admired and learned from every minute.
+According to Timothy, what drew him to the set was the chance to work with the great actor he admired and learned from every minute.
 It's worth noting that the film was also significant for Anthony Hopkins, who played Richard the Lionheart.
-After such an impressive debut, Dalton was offered roles in historical films about various eras.
-He himself admitted that he suited the costumes of royalty, always feeling natural in them.
+After such an impressive debut, Dalton found himself offered roles in historical films spanning various eras.
+He admitted that he was perfectly suited to royal costumes, always feeling natural in them.

 Timothy Dalton in The Lion in Winter